This article is a summary of my presentation at the O’Reilly Software Architecture Conference in London.

 Given that the data consumption patterns of mobile apps are not the same as web apps, having all the apps share a single API gateway meant that the mobile apps often got more data than necessary when calling the same endpoints being used by the web application.
 For instance, when returning data to show the details of an item, the web app has room to show way more details than a mobile app can.
 So when the mobile app calls the same endpoint it simply gets more data that it can possibly display on a small screen which means a lot of the data never gets displayed immediately.

 With all apps communicating through a single API gateway, the codebase got bloated.
-Many attimes this was due to the face that checks were put in place at the API gateway level to determine which app was make the call just so that app specific things could be done.
+Many at times this was due to the fact that checks were put in place at the API gateway level to determine which app was to make the call just so that app-specific things could be done.

 Having apps communicate with multiple services.